pratikk3008/pratikk3008/README.md

 🚀 I'm currently exploring the world of AI projects and always eager to learn and explore new technologies.

-🏆 In my free time, I enjoy participating in coding competitions and hackathons.
-I've been recognized for my achievements in various tech events.
+🏆 In my free time, i love to play cricket, karate, painting.
+Its been 15 yrs of me being a professional Karate player, i have also represented India at International Karate Championship in late 2020 held in LONDON(UK).

-🌱 i am currently learning GoLang
+🌱 I'm currently learning GoLang.

+🤝 I have recently start coding and I'm very keen to participate in various tech events for my handfull contribution...., i have currently participated in HACKTOBERFEST.

 📫 Let's connect and collaborate!
 Find me on twitter: []